Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 Think of LEDs, displays (LCD, OLED, seven-segment, e-paper), buzzers, speakers, motors (DC, stepper, servo), relays, heating elements, and communication outputs like WiFi, Bluetooth.

+All of these devices are controlled, either directly or <span tt="intermediate_circuitry_output">through intermediate circuitry</span>, by the CU.

-In the case of a desktop mouse, the output of the system is the buttons and motion data encoded as USB or Bluetooth signals sent to the PC.
+In the case of a desktop mouse, the output of the system is the buttons and motion data encoded as USB or Bluetooth packets sent to whatever the mouse is connected to.

 <h2 id="firmware">2.2 Firmware</h2>